ndronos/c-nomorph/is-Punk-Rock/README.md

 Pointers to variables are sometimes called aliases, references, or labels (though C has unrelated things called labels, which are rarely used; ...

+A pointer or alias to a `double` does not itseld hold a `double`, but points to some location that does.
+Now you have two names for the same thing.
+If the thing is changed, then both versions see the change.
+This is in contrast to a full copy of a thing, where the original does not affect the copy.

 (Klemens, 2015) C 101 pp. 358
 ````